xiekezhe/deepomd/README.md

-This is a implementation for paper &laquo Neural Future-Dependent Online Mirror Descent &raquo
+This is a implementation for paper 《 Neural Future-Dependent Online Mirror Descent 》

 docker image are soo large to push to github.